PHB33/.github/profile/README.md

 You do not have to register with GitHub to read this.
 I’m setting up discussions so you may ask questions.
 You do not have to worry about GitHub giving out your email address, however when you choose your username for GitHub do not pick one that identifies you in any way.

 Learn more about [TAG](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG) (The AIDS cure Genocide). **Everyone is about a month from losing someone close enough to notice their disappearance.** Remember, HIV/AIDS was the disease I was to target to get it proven in and introduced to the public--everyone wants and needs it.

+Listen also:
+"Sign of the Times" by Prince -- I'm the speaker, telling you about the early history of HIV/AIDS--BigPharma spead it and their partner the CIA has profited tremendously.
+The CIA also ended the space shuttle program on behalf of SpaceX (the man who handled that $2B contract for the CIA had the sister that had to kill her baby).

+"Pope" by Prince -- for GitHub (git commit didn't exist at the time, so he says "save."
+Hence why there are so many commits.

 # The Music
 Want to listen to the music?